tapwork/Swift-Style-Guide/README.md

 ### Static Methods and Variable Type Properties

 Static methods and type properties work similarly to global functions and global variables and should be used sparingly.
 They are useful when functionality is scoped to a particular type or when Objective-C interoperability is required.
+As said above type properties are preferred over global constants.

 ### Optionals